qemu/qemu/docs/interop/vhost-user.rst

   descriptor or having the slave rely on polling.

   The state.num field is currently reserved and must be set to 0.

+``VHOST_USER_GET_MAX_MEM_SLOTS``
+  :id: 36
+  :equivalent ioctl: N/A
+  :slave payload: u64

+  When the ``VHOST_USER_PROTOCOL_F_CONFIGURE_MEM_SLOTS`` protocol feature has been successfully negotiated, this message is submitted by master to the slave.
+The slave should return the message with a u64 payload containing the maximum number of memory slots for QEMU to expose to the guest.
+At this point, the value returned by the backend will be capped at the maximum number of ram slots which can be supported by vhost-user.
+Currently that limit is set at VHOST_USER_MAX_RAM_SLOTS = 8 because of underlying protocol limitations.

 Slave message types
 -------------------